patoui/laravel-profile/readme.md

 [![Build Status](https://travis-ci.org/patoui/laravel-profile.svg?branch=master)](https://travis-ci.org/patoui/laravel-profile)

-Serves as a portfolio of myself, and a place where I can post articles/tips/videos about content relevant to me.
+Serves as a portfolio website of myself, and a place where I can post articles/tips/videos about content relevant to me.

 ## Requirements

-- PHP ^8.0
+- PHP ^8.1
 - MySQL ^5.7 | 8.x

 ## Installation